fietser28/EL-Load-FW/README.md

 There are several screens and a few reused widgets.
 The most complicated widget is the keyboard, based on a setType variable it displays content (basically from a constant structure) and checks the values for limits.
 The calibarion screen has a similar setup: Based on a data structure values are displayed.
 Due to the complex nature part of this structure and variables are implemented native.

 There are a lot of mappings to native variables, most are straight forward to and from the state (copy).
-Exeptions are the calibration structures and the formatting of the measurement values, this is done using an C implementation of the value2str action (for speed, but maybe not needed after all).
+Exceptions are the calibration structures and the formatting of the measurement values, this is done using an C implementation of the value2str action (for speed, but maybe not needed after all).

 UI interactions and dynamics are mostly implemented in flow: disabling based on a changed value or a specific state are all checked for in the UI.